 - The Common App: How to fill out common college applications

-Students must complete a FAFSA online form to receive state and/or federal financial aid for the upcoming academic year such as Grants or State supported Loans.
+Students must complete a FAFSA online form to receive state and/or federal financial aid for the upcoming academic year such as Grants or State-supported Loans.
 The first FAFSA registration period in California begins on October 1st and ends March 2nd.
+It is recommended to apply early.
 There is an additional period later in the year with less amounts of funding.

 - Visit the California Student Aid Commission website for information about financial aid and how to apply or ask your school counselor.